 Cambodia’s laws for preserving indigenous land were enacted over 20 years ago but are increasingly difficult to navigate and achieve official legal recognition for its indigenous peoples.
-But the more time passes, the more the land has become encroached upon, and the effects of this loss will be compounded.

 The indigenous population of Cambodia consists of 400,000 people, which is equivalent to 1.4% of the country’s total population.
 Most of the communities live across Ratanakiri, Mondulkiri, Kratie, Stung Treng, Kampong Thom, and Preah Vihear provinces.
 The communities' core sources of income have traditionally been non-timber forest products (NTFPs), such as liquid and gum resin.
 Paddy cultivation is considered their main livelihood source.

 Cambodia established Land Law in 2001 which divided into state public land, state private land and communal land title.
 The communal land title was intended to publicly recognize community land held by 24 indigenous communities.
 However, some communities’ boundaries primarily overlapped with state public property, the majority of which the government reallocated as state private land, and granted to international and local investors in the form of economic land concessions.